Celtech/TinyBlog/README.md

 Change Log
 ========
-Changes to come-
+Changes to come-<br />
-Theme Functionality to ACP Controls
+Theme Functionality to ACP Controls<br />
-Expanded ACP Site controls
+Expanded ACP Site controls<br />
 Dynamic Paging For Archive

-1.1.1 -
+1.1.1 -<br />
-Bug fix for CSS themeing issues...
+Bug fix for CSS themeing issues...<br />

-1.1.0 -
+1.1.0 -<br />
-CSS is now theme dependent rather than core
+CSS is now theme dependent rather than core<br />
-Slider is now theme dependent rather than core
+Slider is now theme dependent rather than core<br />
 Removed Unnecessary code and cleaned up the head

-1.0.0 -
+1.0.0 -<br />
 Initial project launch

 Credits
 ========
-Developed by Tim Hinz, Owner and lead developer of Celtech Development.
+Developed by Tim Hinz, Owner and lead developer of Celtech Development.<br />
-Contributions from Bradly Galloway and Necrosyz
+Contributions from Bradly Galloway and Necrosyz<br />

-Inspiration and Testing: Ryan Beggs, Necrosyz, Emilia Nowell, Preston Garbby, and the many others who supported the project of facebook!
+Inspiration and Testing: Ryan Beggs, Necrosyz, Emilia Nowell, Preston Garbby, and the many others who supported the project of facebook!<br />

-Like the project on Facebook: https://www.facebook.com/tinyblog Follow the project on twitter: https://www.twitter.com/tinyblogproject
+Like the project on Facebook: https://www.facebook.com/tinyblog<br />
+Follow the project on twitter: https://www.twitter.com/tinyblogproject<br />

 License
 ========